chni9/MyDataPortfolio/GeneticAlgorithm_AI_Project/Readme.md

       y(t) = p4 × sin(p5 × t + p6)

 - How :
-I had to predict the parameters p1 to p6 using a AI Genetic Algorithm.
+I had to predict the parameters p1 to p6 using an AI Genetic Algorithm.

 - Language: Python